-CAREGIVER SUCCESSOR PLANNING AND DEATH BENEFITS FOR CHILDREN

-ADOPTION

-GUARDIANSHIP

-Can I plan for the child's care if I should die?
+EGIVER SUCCESSOR PLA DEATH BENEFITS FOR CH ADOPTION GUARDIANSHIP Can I plan for the child's care if I should die?
 Like any parent, you can name a guardian in your will to take over your rights and responsibilities after your death.
 That person will need court approval to become the child's guardian.
 If the guardian wishes to adopt the child and the child was receiving adoption assistance, the new adoptive parent may be able to receive those payments.

-You may name a successor guardian as part of your kinship guardianship agreement.
+In the case of dependency guardianships, you may have the option to name a successor guardian as part of your kinship guardianship agreement.
 That person may be able to step in your shoes pending court approval after your death and continue to receive the monthly guardianship assistance.
 Can the child inherit from me?
 As an adopted child, the child will automatically inherit from you even without a will.
 The child will not automatically inherit from the birth parents.
 However, they can share their estate through a legal document known as a will.
 The child cannot automatically inherit from you, but you can create a will and share your estate that way.
 The child continues to be able to automatically inherit from birth parents.
 Will the child be able to get my pension or military benefits when I die?
 The child will be able to receive your pension and military benefits the same as a birth child.
 The child will no longer be able to automatically receive pension or military benefits from birth parents.
 The child will typically not be automatically able to get your pension or military benefits as they usually only pass down to a birth or adoptive child.

-COLLEGE AND INDEPENDENT LIVING

-ADOPTION

-GUARDIANSHIP

-What type of independent living or education vouchers are available for an older child?
+CC LLEGE AND INDEPENDE NT LIVING ADOPTION GUARDIANSHIP What type of independent living or education vouchers are available for an older child?
 If adopted before age 16, the child is not eligible for independent living services or education and training vouchers (ETV).

-If the child was adopted after age 16, the child will remain eligible and can apply for this support at or after age 18.

-If the child exited foster care to a guardianship before age 16, the child is not eligible for independent living services or ETV.

-If the child entered a guardianship after age 16, the child will remain eligible and can apply for this support at or after age 18.
+If the child exited foster care to a guardianship before age 16, the child is not eligible for ETV.
+If the child was adopted after age 16, the child will remain eligible and can apply for this support at or after age 18, up to age 21.
+Kin-GAP youth are eligible for independent living services regardless of the age the guardianship was established.
+Services start at age 16 (or 14 in some counties).
 How is my income used to determine the child's eligibility for financial aid for college?
 Your income is considered when determining financial aid as part of the Free Application for Federal Student Aid (FAFSA).
 However, the child's past foster care status may be considered when determining aid.
 If the child was adopted at age 13 or older, the child is considered "independent" and your income does not count.
 The guardian's income is not considered in determining financial aid.
 A child in a guardianship is typically considered "independent" and the child's past foster care status may be considered when determining aid.